 - Raise awareness and reinforce institutional capacities regarding justice and the fight against impunity;

 - Join the DRC in equipping itself of new forms of decentralized and participative governance and laws;

 - Build capacity for peace-building and conflict prevention at the local level across Congo;

 - Build a common regional strategy aimed at the eradication of negative forces and promotion of cross-border development;

 - Contribute to the eradication of extreme poverty through integrative and labor-intensive community projects;

 - Focus on institutional development and transparency in decision-making as a key to progress and sustainability.

-ConDev is working with a number of partners to establish a Congo Peace Center at UCG in Butembo, North Kivu.
-This center will include a conference center with a seating capacity of at least 600.
+ConDev and CPC work with a number of organizations across DRC to promote its vision.
+This center includes a conference center at Université Catholique du Graben in Butembo with a seating capacity of 600.
 The center aims to promote regional dialogue, conflict and development publications, and other activities with the goal of leading to stability.

 ConDev partnered with the Congo Peace Center to successfully compete for a World Bank contract though the DRC Fond Social, to build local institutions to promote peace and stability in Bas Uele Province, in northern DRC near the Central African Republic and South Sudan.

 The Congo Peace Center (CPC) and ConDev were awarded a $1 M. sub-contract by the DRC Fond Social, a contractor to the World Bank.
 The work is being carried out in the Bas Uele Province, aimed to build local institutions to reduce conflict.
 Additionally the CPC has been recognized by the Government of DR Congo with an official license for its operation.